During my travels in Switzerland I went on some lovely walks, actually they were better than lovely, they were spectacular!

 Now…as much as the view was a lovely, it couldn’t distract me enough that had to venture back to the cable car station.
 I always feel that your muscles work harder going down and so as I was hobbling back down the path, I had to be careful not to slip over.
 Luckily, that wasn’t the case and I met some furry friends on my return.

-Männlichen to Kleine Scheidegg walk
+What to expect on your Männlichen to Kleine Scheidegg walk

 The walk in total takes around an hour and a half but if you’re like me and enjoy taking your time and tonnes of photos I would allow around two hours.

 You can walk, explore sit and take in the views or bring a picnic with you and have one of the best dining views in Switzerland.
 You can really take it at your leisure.

-As you’re making your, rather steep, way down to Kleine Sheidegg don’t forget to walk up to the famous treehouse which is located in one of the cafes close to the end.
+As you’re making your, rather steep, way down don’t forget to walk up to the famous Kleine Sheidegg treehouse which is located in one of the cafes close to the end.

 You can go to Wengen and explore or do some shopping.
 Visit Lauterbrunnen at the bottom of the valley and see the famous Staubach falls.